Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 1. There are two sets of images for each WFPC2 observation:

-A) WFPC2 - Includes both the three Wide Field (WF) chips and the single Planetary Camera (PC) chip.
-The PC chip is resampled to match the scale of the WF chips (i.e., 0.10"/pixel).
+1. WFPC2 - Includes both the three Wide Field (WF) chips and the single Planetary Camera (PC) chip.
+The PC chip is re-sampled to match the scale of the WF chips (i.e., 0.10"/pixel).

-3. A comparison between ACS and WFPC2 relative astrometry shows up to 0.1 to 0.2 arcsec differences between the two in the corners of the image.
+4. A comparison between ACS and WFPC2 relative astrometry shows up to 0.1 to 0.2 arcsec differences between the two in the corners of the image.
 We believe this is probably related to chip-to-chip movement in the WFPC2 over the years.
-New software is being developed in the STScI calibration pipeline to correct this, and will be incorporated in the next (DR4, Fall 2009) HLA release.

-4. The quality of the absolute photometry appears to be quite good (e.g., RMS compared to ground-based STETSON photometry is ~ 0.03 mag).
-However for projects that require the optimal photometry people should consider working on the individual chips, as in the past, rather than the multidrizzle combined images in the HLA.
-More specifically, if Charge Transfer Efficiency (CTE) is an important consideration (i.e., faint sources, low background, several years into the mission, ...), observers would need to work on the individual chip data from the STScI calibration pipeline to obtain the highest accuracy.
-When WFPC2 source lists become available (DR3), there will be estimates of CTE corrections for each source.
+5. The quality of the absolute photometry appears to be quite good (e.g., RMS compared to ground-based STETSON photometry is ~ 0.03 mag).
+However for projects that require the optimal photometry people should consider working on the individual chips, as in the past, rather than the MultiDrizzle combined images in the HLA.
+More specifically, if Charge Transfer Efficiency (CTE) is an important consideration (i.e., faint sources, low background, several years into the mission, etc.), observers would need to work on the individual chip data from the STScI calibration pipeline to obtain the highest accuracy.
+When possible, the HLA-generated source lists include an estimate of the CTE correction based on the Dolphin (2000) formulae, updated to July 2008.

-12. Why do some color images show misalignments?
+13. Why do some color images show misalignment?
 Is there a list of these cases?

 It is also possible to have misalignments for exposures with the same filter, although these are fairly rare.
 While clear cases are easy to catch, slight misalignments of this type are harder to see, hence observers should always take a careful look at the data to make sure the stars are circular.
 A careful look at the color image is a very sensitive way to catch misalignments between filters.